“An artist is one who can see divinity in nudity!” ” ―

-The one thing that I’ve learned in more than thirty years as a professional photographer is that communicating with your subject is the single most important aspect of portrait photography.
+I, sort of anyway, think of myself as an artist and strongly believe that nudity can be divine.
+And the one thing I’ve learned in more than thirty years as a professional photographer is that communicating with your subject is the single most important aspect of portrait photography.
 Nowhere it is more important than in intimate portraiture.
 The best way to get images that both the photographer and client will both be happy with is to find common ground on the concept they hope to achieve.

-Another way that I help to increase communications between me an the client during a shoot is to show the client some of the images on my camera’s LCD screen as we make them.
+Another way that I help to increase communications between me and the client during a shoot is to show them some of the images on my camera’s preview screen as we make them.
 I don’t show every shot, because it slows the creative process, just the ones I really like.
 When a client sees how great she looks, it gives her confidence and makes the shoot progress smoother producing better portraits.